 Gurel is the best choice in this race.

-Retired teacher Tim Hattenburg is running to deal with rapid growth, increase transparency on the council, and improve public safety.
+Retired teacher Tim Hattenburg is running for Spokane Valley City Council, Position 6 to deal with rapid growth, increase transparency on the council, and improve public safety.
 He served on the Spokane County Library District Board for a decade.
 Hattenburg is concerned with the way that the current council is being run, stating that he believes councilmembers make up their minds on issues without weighing all the evidence or carefully considering their constituents.
 Hattenburg has explicitly called on Rep. Shea to resign in light of his training of young men in "biblical warfare" and his extreme ideologies.

 Hattenburg is the clear choice in this race.